-This is the first in a series of blogs to provide an insight into why PowerON built Pulse DMS (Device Management & Security).
+This is the first in a series of blogs to provide an insight into why UK based IT solutions company, PowerON, built Pulse DMS (Device Management & Security).
 The series will provide insight into the problems we set out to solve, our experience with our early customers and how we’ve used Pulse DMS in our own business.

 Why Cloud-enabled ConfigMgr?